Industrialization, Urbanization, and Immigration in the Gilded Age

 The growth of capitalism and a growing number of industrial capitalists (Robber Barons).

-Capitalism is an economic and social system in the means of production - capital - is privately owned.
+Capitalism is an economic and social system in which the means of production - capital - is privately owned by individuals.
 Under capitalism, labor, goods and capital are traded and the profits are distributed to owners and/or investors.
 The new industrial capitalists - men like Cornelius Vanderbilt, John D. Rockefeller, and Andrew Carnegie - benefitted greatly from capitalism during the Gilded Age.
 And they benefitted themselves at the expense of their workers.
 Consequently, they have been referred to as Robber Barons.
 The two illustrations below indicate how capitalism influenced the U.S. during the era of the Robber Barons as well as how capitalism influences the U.S. today.

 - What are the differences between the two posters?